guoyingtao/Mantis/README.md

 When choose alwaysUsingOnePresetFixedRatio, fixed-ratio setting button does not show.

-* if you want to hide rotation dial, set Mantis.Config.showRotationDial = false
+* If you want to hide rotation dial, set Mantis.Config.showRotationDial = false

 ### Demo code